Amit-IITM/mad2notes/README.md

 |const| Block | No | No | No | No |

 ### Const :
-can't change it's value throughout JS code.
+We need to assign value to const at the moment of defining.
+Can't change it's value throughout JS code.
 ### Var :
 Globally scoped, you can change it from anywhere.
 <br>